Is cell segregation like oil and water: asymptotic versus transitory regime: Introduction

 \section{Introduction}

 Pattern formation of cells and cell segregation are complex and crucial processes, in particular in the context of embryogenesis.
 When different types of cells are intermixed, they start to segregate into homogeneous domains~\cite{TowHol1955, CerEtal2015, XioEtal2013, KayTho2009, CanZarKasFraFag2017}.
 This behavior has been shown for many different cell types in several species, for instance hydra~\cite{RieSaw2002, Ste2007}, zebra fish~\cite{KriEtal2008} and chicken~\cite{MomEtal1995, FotPflForSte1996}.
-Why and how cells rearrange themself in a certain way is still not fully understood, and various theories and hypotheses have been formulated to explain the process of cell segregation \cite{MehVic2014, KreHei2011, GlaGra1992, GlaGra1993, Ste1970, MehVic2013, KriEtal2008, BelThoBruAlmCha2008, NakIsh2011, BeaBru2011, MehMonNemVic2012, VosDeu2010, CanZarKasFraFag2017}.
+Why and how cells rearrange themself in a certain way is still not fully understood, and various theories and hypotheses have been formulated to explain the process of cell segregation \cite{KreHei2011, GlaGra1992, GlaGra1993, Ste1970, MehVic2013, KriEtal2008, BelThoBruAlmCha2008, NakIsh2011, BeaBru2011, MehMonNemVic2012, VosDeu2010, CanZarKasFraFag2017, Har1976}.

 One of the most well-known theories in the context of cell segregation is the differential adhesion hypothesis of Steinberg~\cite{Ste1970, Ste1963}, which focuses on the impact of adhesion on cell segregation.
 He proposed that the sorting behavior of cells results from differences in the adhesion strengths between different cell types, which implies that sorting is driven by the minimization of the surface energy.
 Additionally, he suggested that a mixed cell population will always minimize its total adhesive free energy and conjectured that cells segregate like demixable fluids, e.g., water and oil.
+Note, that this hypothesis is still debated and alternative, partly related hypotheses where formulated like the differential surface contraction hypothesis~\cite{Har1976}.